-To increase Township General Fund Mill Levy -
+To increase Township General Fund Mill Levy above 18 Mills.

-- A) Law 57-15-20.1 Excess Levy. - 1) Township Board Pass Resolution - 2) Publish Notice of Special Election - 3) Send copy to: Tax Commissioner 600 E Boulevard Ave Bismarck, North Dakota 58505-0599 - 4) Print Ballots - 5) Complete Ballot "Certificate of Election" and return to County Auditor - 6) All voters must be registered (can use plain notebook) - 7) Write on back of each ballot before giving it to voter:
+A)

+Law 57-15-20 and 57-15-20.1 Increased Levy Authority.

+1) Township Board Pass Resolution

+2) Publish Notice of Special Election

+(May be "with or upon" the notice for the Township Annual Meeting)

+3) Print Ballots

+4) Complete Ballot "Certificate of Election" and return to County Auditor

+5) All voters must be registered (can use plain notebook)

+6) Write on back of each ballot before giving it to voter:

 Official Ballot

-Special Election Township
+Special Election

+Township

 County, North Dakota

-(initials)
+20(initials)